MinaPecheux/Advent-Of-Code/2019/Javascript/README.md

 #### Answers
 **Part I: 2093 • Part II: BJRKLJUP**

-Once again, I needed to reuse the Intcode interpreter developed on Days 2, 5, 7 and 9.
-There are only really tiny changes to the ``ProgramInstance`` class this time, so that I can run my program and ask it to pause after a given number of outputs (see the ``run()`` method with its new parameter, ``pauseEvery``).
+> Day 11 relies on the Intcode interpreter that is implemented in the ``utils/intcode.js`` file.

+In this puzzle, we want to stop after we have outputted a certain number of digits with our program.
+Thus I added a ``pauseEvery`` optional parameter to my ``run()`` method in the shared ``IntcodeProgram`` class to be able to pause the execution after a given number of outputs.

 Then, the ``processInputs()`` function simply makes use of this class to give us the result both for Part I and Part II.

 The basic idea of this method is to:
-- create an instance of our ``ProgramInstance`` class to execute the given inputs as an Intcode program
+- create an instance of our ``IntcodeProgram`` class to execute the given inputs as an Intcode program
 - have it run with a pause every 2 outputs
 - whenever it pauses, parse the last two outputted digits to get the new color of the panel, the new rotation of the robot and move it on the board